PKizzle/dns/cmd/atomdns/handlers/metrics/README.md

 Enabling metrics means taking a (severe) performance hit (50 Kqps, seen in [limited] testing), to alleviate this, by default, only 1 in 10 queries will be monitored.
 See the _global_ handler's documentation on how to change this.
+When displaying these metrics in (e.g.) Grafana, be sure to \*10, otherwise your queries per second is lower then you hoped for.

 In addition to the default Go metrics exported by the [prometheus Go client](https://prometheus.io/docs/guides/go-application/), the following metrics are exported: